Indianapolis - hhgregg reported higher net sales and net income for

 year, including its recent expansion

-.
+into Philadelphia.
 It is predicting a sales increase for the year between

 40 percent to 45 percent, with comp-store sales growth between flat and

 hhgregg currently operates 157 stores in Alabama,

 Delaware, Florida, Georgia, Indiana, Kentucky, Maryland, Mississippi, New